Perhaps the best indication that culture is the center of everything at Bacardi is the employees themselves.

 “We’re not employees, and we’re not just co-workers,” said Natasha A. Schoultz, Corporate Communications Specialist.
 “We’re family.
 Our philosophy is that when you’re working so closely together, you begin to truly care about one another.
 In families, you work together to overcome any challenges.”

 A primary role of the communications team is to amplify that sense of family at Bacardi, the world’s largest privately held spirits company that has more than 7,000 employees across the globe.
-At the upcoming Summit by Dynamic Signal, Schoultz will be on stage, explaining how they help reignite the unique culture of a family-owned business that’s been around for more than 157 years.
+At the recent Summit by Dynamic Signal, Schoultz was on stage explaining how they help reignite the unique culture of a family-owned business that’s been around for more than 157 years.

 “We’re making sure that we communicate all of the unique things at Bacardi – and there’s a lot worth celebrating,” Schoultz added.
 “This helps instill a sense of pride in our Primos.”
 We all spend so many hours a day at work.
 Bacardi has worked hard to create a fun and open atmosphere.
 The result is people here really do love where they work.”